-First, the reaffirmation must be signed and filed prior to the case closing.
+First, the reaffirmation must be signed and filed before the case closing.
 It is invalid if it is signed after the case closes.
-Second, reaffirmations can be filed after the case closes but it costs another filing fee to reopen plus additional attorney fees.
-Third, If you have a negative budget with more expense than income the court will not approve a reaffirmation.
+Second, reaffirmations can be filed after the case closes, but it costs another filing fee to reopen plus additional attorney fees.
+Third, if you have a negative budget with more expense than income, the court will not approve a reaffirmation.
 When your budget is negative, repayment would normally be an undue hardship.
 If your budget shows the item is an undue hardship, the reaffirmation will be denied.

-The court has a reduced standard for looking over and approving home mortgage and credit union reaffirmations.
-Bankruptcy reaffirmations on auto loans, home mortgage, and boat loans are common.
+The court has a reduced standard for looking over and approving home mortgages and credit union reaffirmations.
+Bankruptcy reaffirmations on auto loans, home mortgages, and boat loans are common.
 Most property is kept even if a reaffirmation is not signed as long as payments are made.
 But, the lender will not report the payments to a credit bureau.

 Bankruptcy reaffirmation benefits the lender.
-Lenders normally report the payments made to the credit bureau if you reaffirm.
+Lenders typically report the payments made to the credit bureau if you reaffirm.
 You can’t force the bank to reaffirm a loan.
-Often mortgage companies will no send out a reaffirmation.
-Reaffirmations can be important if you wish to refinance a home mortgage later.
-The discharge will eliminate your personal responsibility for the debt and only a reaffirmation returns you to owing for the debt.
+Often mortgage companies will not send out a reaffirmation.
+Reaffirmations can be vital if you wish to refinance a home mortgage later.
+The discharge will eliminate your responsibility for the debt, and only a reaffirmation returns you to owing for the debt.

-Almost every lender will accept payments in exchange for not repossessing or foreclosing.
-You can voluntarily repay after a bankruptcy.
-But banks won’t report on-time payments to credit bureaus unless you reaffirm.
-If you don’t reaffirm you won’t be sued for any deficiency later if you didn’t pay.
-When you owe too much for your car consider filing a redemption or surrendering instead.
+It is my opinion that reaffirmation rarely benefits the debtor.
+You can voluntarily repay after bankruptcy.
+Banks won’t report on-time payments to credit bureaus unless you reaffirm.
+But if you reaffirm a debt, you could be sued for any deficiency later if you didn’t pay.
+When you owe too much for your car, consider filing a redemption or surrendering instead.